neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `jobs.<job-id>.http_port`

-The number of the job's HTTP port that will be exposed globally.
+**Optional** The job's HTTP port number that will be exposed globally via platform.

 By default, the Neu.ro Platform exposes the job's internal `80` port as an HTTPS-protected resource.
 This will be listed in the oputput of the `neuro-flow status <job-id>` command as _Http URL_.